Psychedelia (light synthesizer): History

 Minter had been considering "dynamic interactive pattern generators" but hadn't coded any previously.
 An idea for an algorithm came to him, in which patterns would be seeded along a path, which would then expand and change shape and colour over time.
 He coded it in 6502 assembler language, fitting into about 1 kilobyte.
 Running the code for the first time had a profound effect on Minter: "It just felt wonderfully new, and somehow primal... it was like the patterns and mandalas that have fascinated humans for millennia, but come to life, under your control..."

 Originally, Minter intended the algorithm to be public domain and contributed an early version in listing form to a computer magazine.
-After encouragement from his parents, Minter eventually released an expanded version commercially as Pyschedelia.
+After encouragement from his parents, Minter eventually released an expanded version commercially as Psychedelia.
 He continued to develop the light synthesizer concept, designing Colourspace (1985), Trip-a-Tron (1987), Virtual Light Machine (1990, 1994, 2000 and an unreleased version in 2003) and Neon (2004).

 Psychedelia, along with other older Llamasoft programs, has since become public domain software.
-Later the author released a variant for Apple devices including the source code.
+Later the author released a variant for Pebble devices.